tbrycekelly/UAF-Plankline/Notes/Plankline.md

 # Documentation for UAF-Plankline
 N.B.
-This version of plankline was forked and adapted significantly from the original OSU version.
+This version of plankline was forked and adapted significantly from the [original OSU version](https://zenodo.org/record/4641158)(DOI: 10.5281/zenodo.4641158)[1](#1).
 The following is a high-level summary of the changes applied in no particular order.

 1. The segmentation and SCNN executables have been relocated to /opt/Threshold-MSER and /opt/SCNN, respectively.
 This allows all users to use these utilities without having to change/fix the paths.